 - WATER!
 The LACK of water is the biggest issue you will encounter while backpacking through the Canary Islands.
 If you have a place to stay and you’re going on day hikes it’s not a problem.
 Then you just take your water for the day and you’re set.
 If you’re backpacking and camping (“wild camping” as we call it in Europe is illegal but I’ll get to that later) then you have to act like you’re in the desert, which you kind of are.
 Most streams (or what used to be streams), especially in the south, are bone dry year round.
 We were “lucky” there was some stormy weather in the sky and we had some decent rainshowers which filled some puddles.
 But really expect to find no “natural” water sources along the trail.
 The villages is where you should fill up your water bottles.
 Sometimes for 2 days.
 So we howled lots of water.
 Up to 7 L. On the crater rim and on our mountain day we melted snow.
 It can get very hot in the desert vegetation as well as on the exposed rocks and you need lots of water!

 - Camping.
-As said “wild camping” is illegal on the Canary Islands (as in most parts of Europe).
-Therefor I cannot openly encourage you here on my blog to break the law ;cP However if you really wanna backpack and sleep under the stars… it’s the only way.
-I don’t know the spanish law (the Canary islands “belong to” Spain) but I know in Germany there is something like the right to bivouac for one night.
-I mean if you’re too tired, too injured, too whatever to hike on, what can you do right?
-If you know what I mean.
-So what we do is set up camp in places out of sight of villages or streets or anything like that.
-On the Canary islands that almost always means that you have to dry camp and you won’t have water available from a creek or stream.
-Keep that in mind when you fill up your water bottles in the last village you pass through.
+As said “wild camping” (sleeping in a tent on public land) is illegal on the Canary Islands (as in most parts of Europe).
+Therefor I cannot openly encourage you here on my blog to camp.
+I don’t know the spanish law well enough (the Canary islands “belong to” Spain) but I know in most european countries there is something like the right to bivouac (sleep under the stars or in a not enclosed shelter -tarp- for one night.
 Also and very important if you bivouac: LEAVE NO TRACE.
 Nobody should know or see that you’ve been there.
-Take care of the vegetation, pack out ALL of your trash, be aware of the fauna (though there isn’t veeery much big wild life on the Canaries, there are lizzards and insects and those you should consider and take care of too!), burry your human waste in a proper way,… If you love hiking, if you love this planet, take frikkin good care of it.
+Take care of the vegetation, pack out ALL of your trash), be aware of the fauna (though there isn’t veeery much big wild life on the Canaries, there are lizards and insects and those you should consider and take care of too!), burry or pack out your human waste in a proper way, carry out all tp,… If you love hiking, if you love this planet, take frikkin good care of it.
 We want our children and the next generations to experience this beauty too!!!

 - Bring sunscreen.
 You’re on Sahara level here!
 The sun is high in the sky and is super strong.
 Also bring a hat and sunglasses.
 We also brought lightweight longsleeve clothes for protection against the sun.